 In fact, if you have 10 to 20 minutes to spare, you should take this quiz right now!

 This quiz has one page for each ACT test (4 total): English, math, reading & science.
 Each section has 3 questions: 1 easy, 1 medium & 1 hard (in that order).

 This quiz will take about 10-20 minutes to complete, so grab some scratch paper and a calculator, and do your best!

-If your results reflect where you want to be on the ACT, great job!
-We still recommend that you take a full-length ACT diagnostic test because it’s really hard for a diagnostic quiz of 12 questions to reflect how you would actually do on a 75-question test.
+If your ACT diagnostic test results reflect where you want to be on the ACT, great job!
+We still recommend that you take a full-length, free ACT diagnostic test because it’s really hard for a diagnostic quiz of 12 questions to reflect how you would actually do on a 75-question test.
 But now you can go into a diagnostic test with a nice boost to your confidence!

 If your results don’t match your expectations, don’t be disheartened!
 Remember that it is definitely absolutely 100% possible to boost your score before the official exam.
 Plus, you just got some really valuable information!
 You could choose to take a diagnostic next or you might find it more useful to brush up on your weak areas first as determined by this diagnostic quiz before going into the full-length practice test.

 First of all, make sure you get a great practice test to work with.
 You can find Magoosh’s full-length ACT practice test here!

 - Set aside a solid block of time.
 We’re talking 3-4 hours, and more if you get extended time (usually 1.5 x traditional timing, but this can vary).

 - Make sure that you’ll be undisturbed.
 Put a sign on your door if you have to, or go to the library.
 Silence is golden for the practice test (and on test day)

 - Gather your materials.
 Here’s a great list for test day, and these are good things to keep with you during practice, as well.